Scholarships, Loans, and Loan Repayment for Rural Health Professions

 - National Health Service Corps Scholarship Program: Offers scholarships to primary care health professions students who commit to serving in a rural or urban HPSA upon completion of a degree.
 Medical, dental, nurse practitioner, certified nurse midwife, and physician assistant students are eligible.

-- Students to Service Loan Repayment Program: Through this program, students in their final year of medical school can receive financial assistance to pay back their student loans.
+- Students to Service Loan Repayment Program: Through this program, students in their final year of medical school or dental school can receive financial assistance to pay back their student loans.
 Students must commit to providing primary care services in selected rural or urban HPSAs for three years.

 - National Health Service Corps Loan Repayment Program: This program provides financial assistance to licensed providers in certain primary care professions who already serve or are applying for work in approved NHSC sites.
 Medical, dental, and mental/behavioral health providers are eligible.